ysqsimon/react-nodemap/README.md

 [![NPM](https://img.shields.io/npm/v/react-nodemap.svg)](https://www.npmjs.com/package/react-nodemap) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-**react-nodemap** is a mindmap component that I roughly converted from Vue to React(I prefer to call it **react-mindmap**, but it is massively used :/)
+**react-nodemap**(I prefer to call it **react-mindmap**, but it is massively used :/) is a mindmap React component that I converted from Vue by hand,so you may expect some bugs in any stage from packaging to excution.
+Feel free to post any issue you find, I will try my best to take care of it.
->the original Vue version: [https://github.com/hellowuxin/mindmap] so you may expect some bugs in any stage
+>the original Vue version: [https://github.com/hellowuxin/mindmap]

 ## Online Demo
 play with the [Demo](https://ysqsimon.github.io/react-nodemap/)

+## New Feature
+1.depthLimit: you can add a depth limit to the tree, which means you can restrict the addition or changing position of node to any position beyond the depthLimit specified.

 ## Install